microsoft/SpeechT5/SpeechT5/README.md

 We also provide example manifests for your reference in [here](https://drive.google.com/drive/folders/1Ja08XjOHe6vP8lZtLVrJM8173aPQCR_y?usp=sharing).

 ### Text Data
-Please use [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess) to generate the text data.
+Please use [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess) to generate the index and bin files of the text data.

 ## Pre-Training